“Halloween was yesterday, why are you still wearing your costume?”

-I stood up, furious.
+I stood up from the chair abruptly, knocking it over.
 I couldn’t believe she thought I was lying.
 “If not, then what the hell happened last night?”
 I asked as I marched up to her and turned around, slapping her in the face with my wings.
 “Do they look or feel fake to you?
-How about the splatter down my back from when they came out, or the raw red skin around the base of the wings?
+How about the splatter down my back from when they came out, or the raw, red skin around the base of the wings?
 Does that look fake to you?”
 I asked, irritated.
 The angrier I got, the more my wings started moving.
 Without meaning to, I lifted myself off the ground.
 Not really flying, but hovering.

 “Holy Shit Lena!”
 Sofia shouted out as soon as my feet left the floor.
 I spun around somehow, still hovering in the air, and saw her face filled with awe.

 Seeing my friend look at me in that way was like a hard dose of reality to bring me back down to Earth.
 Literally.
 I dropped swiftly and fell on my ass.
 “Dammit!”